dreamcatchme/documentation-markdown/mam/quick-start/example.md

-## Example Sending & Receiving MAM
+## Example: Sending & Receiving MAM

 This example includes a sender and a receiver.
 The sender broadcasts a public MAM message, “MAMTEST”.
 The receiver listens for the message then deciphers it.